HinodeXRT/xrtpy/docs/about_xrt.rst

 .. note::
    Please note that the `SolarSoft XRT Analysis Guide`_ does not serve as a guide for using XRTpy.
-   It focuses solely on the analysis of XRT data and the associated software tools.
+   It focuses solely on the analysis of XRT data using the IDL software.

 .. _formerly known as Solar-B: https://www.esa.int/Science_Exploration/Space_Science/Solar-B_renamed_Hinode_after_launch#:~:text=Solar%2DB%2C%20JAXA's%20mission%20to,'sunrise'%2C%20after%20launch.